EquiticeDaRandomBoi/celeste-wasm/how.md

 image

-Everest loads but there was one more step in getting mods to run

-we couldn't load mods though because we needed monomod

-wait. what is it patching at runtime for
+Do mods load finally?
+Nope, apparently it's crashing after trying to patch with monomod.

+Wait, why is the mod loader patching the mod file?
-well that's simple. everest uses monomod to modify the mod's calls to monomod

-monomod.patcher should just work at runtime, it's just the thing that patches il binaries on disk. we needed to load up the dependencies thought
+Ah.
+I see.
+Everest is using monomod to modify the mod's calls to monomod.
+Sure.
+I think this is for compatibility reasons?
+Anyway there's no reason monomod.patcher shouldn't just work at runtime, it's just the thing that patches il binaries on disk.
+We just needed to copy all the original dependencies into the filesystem so that monomod has all the symbols.
+And since we're already shipping MonoMod.Patcher, we might as well just install Everest all in the browser by downloading the everest dll directly from github and running the patcher on Celeste.exe

-but the deps were all webcil

-convert the webcil back to dlls, load them all up to the fs.

-now that mm patcher worked, we converted the Hook patches to aot patches

-we could even install everest all in the browser by downloading the everest dll directly from github and running the patcher again

-our patching system went from
-uploading entire source code to a git repo -> automated diff generation of `.patch` files -> hooking functions with RuntimeDetour -> patching Celeste.exe bytecode in the browser before the game starts
+That's a lot of patches!!
+Throughout the project, our patching system went from: uploading entire source code to a git repo -> automated diff generation of `.patch` files -> hooking functions with RuntimeDetour -> patching Celeste.exe bytecode in the browser before the game starts

-and now we're not hosting any Celeste IP, since all proprietary code gets loaded externally
+And as a bonus, now we're not hosting any Celeste IP, since all proprietary code gets loaded and patched inside the user's browser.

-and now finally, mods and custom maps work
+finally, mods and custom maps work

 image